feelpp/config/README.md

    ```
 2. Reload your shell to update your environment.
 3. Verify that the config is loaded (The command `echo $HPCNAME` should return a non-empty string.
-   if nothing is returned, please verify first that you have correctly set the path
+   If nothing is returned, please verify first that you have correctly set the path
    to the script.
 Otherwise please contact your administrator.

 _NB: In general, the HPCNAME is set to the frontal hostname._